specify/specify7/README.md

 ## Docker installation

 Beginning with version 7.6.0 the recommend deployment of Specify 7 is via Docker.
-Please contact Specify support for detailed Docker deployment instructions.
+Members can contact support@specifysoftware.org with your GitHub username and institution to recieve  access to our Docker deployment instructions and repository.

 For existing non-Docker installations the relevant instructions have been updated below.

 ## Installation